Home / Home Loans / What is a split home loa…

 If the official cash rate goes down, most lenders typically follow suit by dropping the rates on their variable rate loan products.
 For those on split home loans, this would mean a dip in the amount of interest they’re paying on the variable rate component of their home loan.
 This would in turn make for smaller weekly, fortnightly or monthly repayments.

-Bear in mind, though, that the choice to pass on an interest rate cut rests solely with your lender, and you won’t benefit from a cash rate reduction if your lender chooses not to pass it on to customers.
+Bear in mind, though, that the choice to pass on an interest rate cut rests solely with your lender, and you won’t benefit from a cash rate reduction if your lender chooses not to pass it on in some respect to customers.

 If you’re the proactive type and (when possible) like to pay more than the minimum amount towards your home loan, you’ll be pleased to know this is generally available with split rate home loans.

-However, it’s worth noting that you generally won’t be able to make additional repayments towards the fixed rate component of your home loan balance, and if you are allowed to, there will usually be a tight annual limit for said repayments.
+However, it’s worth noting that you’ll generally not be able to make additional repayments towards the fixed rate component of your home loan balance, and if you are allowed to, there will usually be a tight annual limit for said repayments.

-Split home loans don’t have to be 50% fixed and 50% variable; you’ll generally have a fair amount of freedom in deciding how much of your home loan you want to fix or leave variable, depending on available lenders.
+Split home loans don’t have to be 50% fixed and 50% variable; you’ll generally have a fair amount of freedom in deciding how much of your home loan you want to fix or leave variable, depending on the lender.
 This makes split home loans an extremely flexible home loan option, with plenty of different possible ratios to suit different borrowers with different financial situations and priorities.

 For example, a borrower worried about interest rates going up might fix the majority of their home loan, and only leave a small portion of it open to interest rate fluctuations.
 On the other hand, a less risk-averse borrower might decide to wager on rates going down, and only fix a smaller portion of their home loan accordingly.